Reward Teaching for Federated Multi-armed Bandits: Problem Formulation

 To facilitate discussion, we denote client $m$'s local bandit policy as $\Pi_m$.
 Note that while performing their own policies, the clients are assumed not to be strategically against the server, which is reasonable for most of the real-world applications of FMAB, e.g., autonomous but not fully flexible mobile devices in cognitive radio \cite{shi2021federated}.
 In addition, we denote $N_{k,m}(t)$ as the number of pulls by client $m$ on arm $k$ by time $t$, and $N^{-1}_{k,m}(\tau)$ refers to the time step $t$ such that $N_{k,m}(t) = \tau$.

 The proposed designs are general and agnostic to clients' strategies, which will be evident in Sections~\ref{sec:tal} and \ref{sec:twl}.
 For the theoretical analysis, general performance bounds are first provided without specifying the clients' strategies.
 This is accomplished by identifying the properties of client strategies that lead to the desired theoretical results.
-More specific, client-strategy-dependent bounds are then derived (i.e., clients with UCB1 or $\varepsilon$-greedy).
-At last, experiments with varying (and even mixing) strategies for clients are reported.
+More specifically, client-strategy-dependent bounds are then derived (i.e., clients with UCB1 or $\varepsilon$-greedy).
+Finally, experiments with varying (and even mixing) strategies for clients are reported.